AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 Format: `edit_contract c:CONTRACT_ID [p:POLICY_ID] [ic:NRIC] [dt:DATE_SIGNED] [e:EXPIRY_DATE] [pr:PREMIUM_AMOUNT]`

-* Edits the contract with the specified `CONTRACT_ID`.
+* Edits the contract with the specified `CONTRACT_ID`
-* CONTRACT_ID is a compulsory field
+* CONTRACT_ID is a compulsory field.
 * At least one of the optional fields must be provided.
-* Existing values of selected optional field(s) will be updated (overwritten) to the new input values
+* Existing values of selected optional field(s) will be updated (overwritten) to the new input values.

 Example: `edit_contract c:C1234A p:P5678B ic:S7654321B dt:2023-02-01 e:2024-02-01 pr:1500.75`